frequently asked questions

 Can I order online and pick up from the customer box or farmers market?

 Yes, we do!
 Samples are a wonderful way to see how a product works for you.
-You can find these cute minis on the product pages.
-You’ll also find happy little “surprises” with every order… we love sharing:)
+You can find these cute trial-sizes on the product pages.
+You’ll also find a happy little “surprise” with every order… we love sharing:)

 Do you offer wholesale?